Fiserv/banking-hub/docs/release-notes/ESF Release Notes 2024.1.md

 <span style="font-size: 22px; ">Add Party</span> *API Explorer > Accountholder > Party Service*

-- Fixed and issue in the "InternetBankingFileOpt" aggregate where the field "AccessLevelCode" was not sent to the core for AccessLevelType as Vendor2 or Vendor3<br>
+- We resolved the issue in the "InternetBankingFileOpt" aggregate where the field "AccessLevelCode" was not sent to the core for "AccessLevelType" field value as "Vendor2" or "Vendor3"<br>
 **Impacted fields:**
     - PersonPartyInfo/InternetBankingIdent
     - PersonPartyInfo/InternetBankingFileOpt